Cube: A cube is a solid object that has six identical square faces.

 The Square Decimeter

-Focus, on the dark area within the four intersecting lines.
-Use your eyes and brain to visualize the square.
+Focus, on the dark area.
+It's a little bit bigger than the size of a piece of sliced cheese.
+Use your eyes and brain to visualize and connect.

 Look again at the plan.
 Think.
 Do I know more?
 Yes, the distance between two parallel lines is one decimeter.
 The linear length and width of this polygon is a decimeter.
 The symbol for a decimeter is